 It’s grim but true that none of us knows which day will be our last.
 For that reason, don’t leave your kids with a mess to unravel.

 Following are a few ways to organize your finances.
 There’s no need for perfection.
 Just do your best, a little at a time, but start now:

 - Put tax records and financial documents in one place.

 - Make a list — and update it often — of your online accounts and passwords.
-Keep it in a small locking safe at home or in a safe deposit box at your bank.
+Keep it somewhere secure.
+See “How to Manage Your Data After Death” for more tips.

 5. Take care of your health

 Adult kids pay a high price when they quit their jobs to become caregivers for their elders.
-Leaving the workforce can make it difficult for an older worker to get rehired.
+Having left the workforce can also make it difficult for an older worker to get rehired.

 According to the nonprofit Family Caregiver Alliance: